TheGreyCore/parksepa-timetable-viewer/README.md

 # Parksepa timetable viewer
 Timetable viewer for Parksepa High School written on python using kivy and google sheets api.

+## Important note
+Kivy works slow on android, due to that, developing of that application is now temporarily stopped.
+I will resurrect this project as soon as possible.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.